benwyrosdick/js-record/README.md

 # js-record

-A TypeScript ORM inspired by Ruby's ActiveRecord, designed for PostgreSQL and other databases.
+A TypeScript ORM, inspired by Ruby's ActiveRecord, designed for PostgreSQL, MySQL, and sqlite running on bun.

 ## Features